lvlanson/phd_notes/PhD Studies/Mathematic Basics/Abstract Algebra/Polynomial Rings.md

 >[!attention] Attention Throughout this document $R$ is an [[Algebraic Structures#^4a5286|commutative ring]] with [[Algebraic Structures#^0b2e62|identity element]].

+## Basic Definitions and Properties of Polynomial Rings

 >[!def] Definition Polynomial over $R$ ([[../../../PDFs/judson2022.pdf#page=221|Source]])
 >Let $R$ be an [[Algebraic Structures#^4a5286|commutative ring]] with [[Algebraic Structures#^0b2e62|identity element]].
 The function
 >$$\begin{align}